 2 Apply 5mm bead to the underside of the profile, 2 lines for Single and 3 for double channel.

 3 Position, press and slide to ensure full bond.

-4 Allow 1 hour (minimum) after fixing.
-It is the contractor's responsibility to ensure the bond is secure before opening the area.
+Allow 1 hour (minimum) after fixing.
+It is the contractor's responsibility the area.